Guide For A Carer Key Points

 Setting Up The Patients’ Residency

 Keeping the house clean at the end of the day is the primary obligation.
 It is impossible to put on or remove one’s garments without help.
 Everything else may go in the washing machine if you choose.
 So, get a couple of garbage bags.
-It’s vital to keep patients healthy while in the hospital to prevent infections and diseases.
+Keeping patients healthy while in the hospital is vital to prevent infections and diseases.

 You’ll need to make sure that you maintain the stairlifts, hoists and wheelchairs.
 Make sure they are washed.
 This is so that they can function and last longer.
 Ensure that any dirty clothes are taken to the laundry room.
 You’ll need to vacuum the house as well.